jocelyndunstan/machineLearningObesity/README.md

-Code for the paper published in Health Informatics Journal "Predicting nationwide obesity from food sales using machine learning"
+Code for the paper "Predicting nationwide obesity from food sales using machine learning", acepted in Health Informatics Journal